Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

 Fidelity investment director Tom Stevenson named the Fidelity Global Dividend Fund as one of his top picks for 2025.
 ‘It’s one of the longest-standing holdings in my own portfolio which has served me very well over the years,’ Tom said.
 ‘It has delivered steady growth, despite being underweight the US equities which have driven markets higher.’

-The Fidelity Special Situations Fund has also climbed into the ISA best-sellers list.
+Fidelity Special Situations has also been enjoying a strong run.
 Managed by Alex Wright and Jonathan Winton, the fund mainly invests in the UK and targets cheap companies with recovery potential.
-Top holdings include British American Tobacco, the Irish distributor DCC, and the Asia-focused bank Standard Chartered.
+Top holdings include the Irish distributor DCC, the Asia-focused bank Standard Chartered and insurance giant Aviva.
 Smaller players also feature, as there are no size constraints.

 1. Fidelity Cash Fund